api3dao/old-api3-docs/dev_notes.md

 https://github.com/vuepress-reco/vuepress-theme-reco/tags

+## Deploying Docs to GitHub Pages

+- Commit and push to remote repo.
+- Merge branches @remote repo to master.
+- Pull remote master to local repo.
+- Switch to local master branch.
+- Run the deploy.sh script.
+- Switch back to your next development branch.

 ## Clean up origin/<branches>

-May be needed to clear origin/gh-pages locally if you donot want it hanging around.
-Caused by missue of the deploy.sh script
+May be needed to clear origin/gh-pages locally if you do not want it hanging around.
+Caused by missue of the deploy.sh script.

 ```bash
 git branch -d -r origin/<remote branch name> (This will not delete the branch on the remote repo!)